FarmData2/FD2-School-Materials/12-OSS2/12-OSS2-Hands-On.md

 1. Switch to the `oss2-practice` branch.
 2. Create and switch to a new feature branch from `oss2-practice` for your work.
 3. Open `README.md`.
-4. Add a line at the top of the file containing your name.
+4. Add a line at the very top of the file (above `# FarmData2`) containing your name.
+   - You may then need to add your name to the dictionary as well.
 5. Stage and commit your change.
 6. This commit will fail due to a linter that checks for broken links.
    - Remove the broken link.